geraintpalmer/geraintpalmer.github.io/_posts/2020-03-02-maths-of-torchwood.md

 ... )
 {% endhighlight %}

-Now we'll compare how crowded the hospitals are comparing average amount of patients in the system over a year.
+Now we'll compare how crowded the hospitals are comparing average amount of patients in the system at any time.
 This takes a little bit of work to calculate:

 {% highlight python %}
 >>> import pandas as pd